AsilMehaboob/NovaDash/README.md

 ## 📧 Reach Out

 Got questions?
 Feedback?
-Or just want to talk about how cool space games are?
+Or just want to talk about how cool games are?
 Here’s how you can reach us:

 - **Asil**: [asilmehaboob@gmail.com](mailto:asilmehaboob@gmail.com)
 - **Abhay**: [abhaybalakrishnan977@gmail.com](mailto:abhaybalakrishnan977@gmail.com)